ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 ### Initializing a VM

 Blockchains are functional, only when the instantiated VMs are initialized and the node is bootstrapped.
-Initializing a VM involves setting up the database, block builder, mempool, genesis state, handlers, etc. This will expose the VM's API handlers, start accepting transactions, gossiping them across the network, building blocks, etc. More details on it can be found [later](#Initialize) in the documentation.
+Initializing a VM involves setting up the database, block builder, mempool, genesis state, handlers, etc. This will expose the VM's API handlers, start accepting transactions, gossiping them across the network, building blocks, etc. More details on it can be found in the [third part](/subnets/create-a-vm-blobvm#initialize) of this series.

 ```go
 if err := vm.Initialize(